maucherOnline/wordpress-google-reviews-plugin/README.txt

 💪 **Set the number of columns** -Choose the number of reviews to be seen by setting the number of columns.

-💪 **Link reviews to your Google profile** -There is an option to link all reviews to the Google profile of your choice to avoid mistakes when using multiple Google accounts.

 💪 **Shortcode integration** - Activate widget on your business website with straightforward shortcode integration.

 💪 **Use in any page builder** like, Divi, Classic Editor, Gutenberg, Page Origin, Beaver Builder, WPBakery etc. - Our plugin is available and compatible with a wide variety of page builders, and the process of integration is as simple as pasting a shortcode mentioned in the feature before.